When the Lion Feeds: Plot

 Despite this antagonism, Sean, Duff and Hradsky work together for mutual profit, setting up a stock exchange in Johannesburg alongside the other mine owners, and eventually merging their companies into a single enterprise, Central Rand Consolidated.
 During this time Sean gradually loses his moral compass, helping to drive another entrepreneur to financial ruin and suicide, and later forcing Mbejane to wear a livery.

 He returns to normal after being trapped in a cave-in and saved by his workers, during which time he resolves never to hurt another if he can help it.
 Duff deserts Candy the morning before their wedding, fearing it will just be a repeat of his miserable first marriage, and returns to the Witwatersrand a few months later.
 Shortly afterwards, Sean and Duff are tricked out of their CRC shares and fortunes by Hradsky (albeit by using their own greed against them), and Sean decides to leave Johannesburg.

-Sean, Duff and Mbejane travel into the Bushveld to hunt for ivory.
-During this time, Duff is bitten by a rabid jackal and contracts rabies, eventually forcing Sean to euthanize him.
-After grieving for his friend, he encounters the Lerouxes, an Afrikaner family also hunting in the Bushveld, and falls in love with their youngest daughter, Katrina.
+Sean, Duff and Mbejane travel into the bushveld to hunt for ivory.
+During this time, Duff is bitten by a rabid jackal and contracts rabies, eventually forcing Sean to shoot him.
+After grieving for his friend, he encounters the Lerouxs, an Afrikaner family also hunting in the Bushveld, and falls in love with their youngest daughter, Katrina.
 The pair of them later marry and have a child, who they name Dirk Courtney.

 Shortly afterwards, Katrina contracts black water fever, and Sean travels back to Johannesburg to enable her to recover.
-While there however, Katrina mistakenly assumes that Sean misses his old life there, and wrongfully suspects Candy to be a mistress of Sean's after seeing them interact with one another.
+While there, Katrina mistakenly assumes that Sean misses his old life there, and wrongly suspects Candy to be a mistress of Sean's after seeing them interact with one another.
 Considering herself a failure as a wife, she commits suicide.
-Though affected by his grief, Sean resolves to keep living for Dirk's sake, and he heads back into the Bushveld to collect enough ivory to pay for a farm, as he and Katrina had talked about doing.
+Though affected by his grief, Sean resolves to keep living for Dirk's sake, and he heads back into the bushveld to collect enough ivory to pay for a farm, as he and Katrina had talked about doing.